damus-io/strfry-push-notify/README.md

 1. Install [strfry](https://github.com/hoytech/strfry)
 2. Install [soapbox-strfry-policies](https://gitlab.com/soapbox-pub/strfry-policies/-/tree/develop)
 3. Clone this repository
-4. Add `notificationSenderPolicy` to your `strfry-policy.ts`.
+4. Initialize a new sender policy using `makeNotificationSenderPolicy` and add it to your `strfry-policy.ts`.
 Example:

 ```diff
 import {